MachineITSvcs/Cloudflare-DDNS-Update/README.md

 ## Contact

 For assistance with the use or operation of this utility, you may email me at contact@machineitservices.com.
 Please no spam or soliciting.

+## Donate

+Donations are definitely welcome to encourage future developments like this one.
+You may visit https://www.machineitservices.com/donate/ if you would like to contribute.
+Thank you.